felixDHb/RaMap/tutorial.md

 ## 2 Import the Raman data
 ### Load Raman Mapping File

-* After executing the script [RaMap.py](RaMap.py), a file explorer window will open.
+* After executing the script, a file explorer window will open.
   Use this window to select the Raman mapping dataset.

   <p align="center">